Dinosaurs Attack! The Graphic Novel (1991) #1 by Gary Gerani, Herb Trimpe, George Freeman, Earl Norem, et al.

 I mean, just look at that happy dinosaur.

 As with the other series Eclipse launched in December 1991, only one issue was published.
-I’m going to do ahead and guess that this is because Eclipse were in financial difficulties at this time, and I’m going to guess that the professional artists involved here isn’t going to draw a single page before they get paid.
+I’m going to do ahead and guess that this is because Eclipse were in financial difficulties at this time, and I’m going to guess that the professional artists involved here aren’t going to draw a single page before they get paid.

 And a lot of artists in these twilight years didn’t get paid.